sympy/sympy/doc/src/documentation-style-guide.rst

 3. Examples Section
 -------------------

-This section is **required** for every docstring and checks will not pass if it is not included.
+This section is **required** for every docstring.
+A docstring will not pass review if it is not included.
 It should be labeled with the heading “Examples” (even if there is only one example) underlined with the same length in equals signs.

 ::